 There were some political hangups in obtaining a production order, but a contract for 25 A-29A single-seaters and 51 A-29B two-seaters was signed in the summer of 2001.
 The first production machine went into test and evaluation in October 2003, with the Super Tucano finally going into FAB service in August 2004.
 The last of the FAB order of 99 aircraft was delivered in 2012.

 Export sales followed introduction to service with the FAB, with buyers including:

 More export deals are in the works.
-Venezuela wanted to buy a batch of Super Tucanos, but Venezuelan President Hugo Chavez was not well-liked in Washington DC, and the Americans were not inclined to approve the use of components of US origin in the export aircraft.
+Venezuela wanted to buy a batch of Super Tucanos, but Venezuela and the US were not getting along well, and the Americans were not inclined to approve the use of components of US origin in the export aircraft.
 EMBRAER considered replacing those components with French kit, but at last notice it hadn't happened.

 * Other countries are offering turbo trainers to compete for deals, including the Polish "PZL-130 Orlik (Spotted Eaglet)" and South Korean KAI "KT-1 Woongbee (Great Flight)".